Financial Aid and Scholarships

 Application and Admission for the Graduate Certificate Program in Islamic Chaplaincy

-(For application and admission information pertinent to the Master of Arts degree with a focused area of study in Islamic Studies and Christian-Muslim Relations, please see the Master of Arts Degree Program section.)
+(For application and admission information pertinent to the M.A. in Religious Studies degree with a focused area of study in Islamic Studies and Christian-Muslim Relations, please see the Master of Arts in Religious Studies Degree Program section.)

 Admission to the Graduate Certificate in Islamic Chaplaincy requires a bachelor’s degree (or its educational equivalent) from an accredited institution, and extensive knowledge of Islam, which may have been acquired in various ways.
 Ideally, students applying to the Graduate Certificate in Islamic Chaplaincy will have completed a Master’s degree (or its educational equivalent).

 Preference will be given to students who are working or will be working as chaplains in the U.S. or with a U.S. agency, organization or institution.
-International students who require visas will, in rare cases, be considered for admission; however, all documents necessary for the I-20 (financial statement and sponsorship, etc.) and a Test of English as a Foreign Language (TOEFL) score of 550 (written version), 213 (computer version) or 80 (internet version) or higher are required.
+International students who require visas will, in rare cases, be considered for admission; however, all documents necessary for the I-20 (financial statement and sponsorship, etc.), and a Test of English as a Foreign Language (TOEFL) (minimum score of 550 (written version), 213 (computer version) or 80 (internet version)), or IELTS (minimum score of 6.5) are required.

-Note: The United States Armed Forces expects students who want to be military chaplains to earn both the Master of Arts in Islamic Studies and Christian-Muslim Relations degree and the Graduate Certificate in Islamic Chaplaincy.
+Note: The United States Armed Forces expects students who want to be military chaplains to earn both the M.A. in Religious Studies with a focus in Islamic Studies and Christian-Muslim Relations degree and the Graduate Certificate in Islamic Chaplaincy.

 Additional Admissions Stipulations:

-- Admission to a Graduate Certificate program of study does not constitute or guarantee admission to the Master of Arts degree program;
+- Admission to a Graduate Certificate program of study does not constitute or guarantee admission to the M.A. in Religious Studies degree program;

 - Coursework that was taken for credit as a special student at Hartford Seminary prior to admission may be applied toward the 24 credits required for the graduate certificate; however, at least 6 of the 18 course credits (field education credits are excluded from this requirement) must be taken after official notification of admission to the graduate certificate program;